 Tailoring is key to a career change resume.

 Even in a field that is brand new to you, you can find keywords that relate to your past experience.
 As Burke explains, “Look closely at the qualifications in the job description and tailor some of your first few bullets on your resume to highlight that applicable experience.
 It’s always great to tie your impact to data when possible!”

-Jobscan makes it easy to identify the most important skills on the job description so you know what to focus on.
+Jobscan makes it easy to identify the most important keywords in the job description, so you know what to focus on.
 Try it below:

 Career Change Resume Examples and Ideas